discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 This build profits from sigils like <Item name="Impact" type="Sigil"/> as well as slaying potions such as <Item name="Powerful Potion of Slaying Scarlets Armies"/>.

 <Divider text="Equipment" />

+A Firework Relic instead of Thief will increase your personal target damage, but eventually trade of cleave damage on Skorvald/Arkk/MAMA.

+For PuGs we recommend to stick with Thief due to overall longer phase times.

 Use the [Gear Optimizer](https://optimizer.discretize.eu/?m=fractals) to adjust your gear.